Table of Contents

 Frequently Asked Questions

-What happens if one heir wants to sell and others don’t?
+What happens if one heir doesn’t want to sell the property?